palantir/atlasdb/docs/source/configuration/internal-schemas.rst

 .. warning::

    _transactions2 is currently only supported for Cassandra and In-Memory KVSes.
-   In the case of Cassandra, _transactions2 is also only supported if you are using a version of Cassandra that supports a multicolumn Put-Unless-Exists operation.
-Please contact the AtlasDB team if you are unsure if this is the case.

 AtlasDB needs to persist information about the start and commit timestamps of transactions that have committed.
 This may be done in various ways, and is configurable.
 We currently support two strategies: